 Line two 9″ round cake pans with unbleached parchment paper.

-Mix together flour, sugar, baking powder, baking soda, and salt in a large mixing bowl.
+Mix together flour, sugar, baking powder, and baking soda in a large mixing bowl.

 Add coconut milk, pineapple, and vanilla and whisk until blended.